Tutorial

 Conclusion

-This is basically all I need to setup and organise one-offs tasks in my Elixir and Phoenix applications.
+This is basically all I need to set up and organise one-off tasks in my Elixir and Phoenix applications.
 I have added this as an option to the boilerplates that you can download here:

 https://livesaaskit.com/starterkit/new

-Go ahead to try it out there and then you also get to see how I tested this.
+Go ahead and try it out there and then you also get to see how I tested this.